ken-okabe/ken-okabe.github.io/_site-en/0-book/unit-4/section-2/2-applicative-laws-for-us.md

 **3. Laws were reverse-engineered:**
 The Applicative Laws were then **intentionally crafted as a mathematical specification** to capture this intuitive notion of independence.
 This is the crucial insight that most educational materials gloss over—the laws didn't emerge from abstract mathematical exploration, but were deliberately designed to formalize a practical programming pattern.

+### Historical Evidence Supporting This View

+**Direct evidence from the original McBride-Paterson paper (2008):**

+The authors explicitly state their methodology: *"We begin by considering the ubiquity of this programming pattern"* and describe how they *"capture the essence of these computations"* through formal abstraction.
+This confirms that practical patterns preceded mathematical formalization.

+**Pattern-to-formalization timeline:**

+1. **Existing practice**: Programmers were already writing `map2`, `map3` functions for independent computations
+2. **Pattern recognition**: McBride and Paterson observed this recurring pattern across different contexts
+3. **Mathematical formalization**: The Applicative laws were crafted to capture what made these patterns work correctly

+This historical sequence supports the reverse-engineering interpretation: the laws were designed to formalize existing successful practice, not derived from abstract mathematical principles.

 ### Why This Historical Context Matters

 **Most functional programming textbooks present the story backwards:**